Garma Festival of Traditional Cultures: 2017

 At Garma 2017, the Gumatj Corporation entered into several historic agreements with the federal government and other parties.
 These included plans for the Gulkula Regional Training Centre, a township lease agreement for Gunyangara, and an agreement with Rio Tinto Alcan on bauxite sales for the Gulkula Mine project.
 This would be the first Indigenous-owned and -operated mining venture on traditional owner land.
 In addition, the Corporation discussed the potential hosting of a rocket launch site (see below).

-COVID-19 impact
+2020–2021: COVID-19 pandemic

-Due to the COVID-19 pandemic the Garma festival was cancelled in 2020.
+Due to the COVID-19 pandemic in Australia the Garma festival was cancelled in 2020.
 The 2021 event was also cancelled, largely due to COVID-19 developments in Victoria, being a growing outbreak in late May.
 The NT Chief Health Officer decided the remoteness of the north-east Arnhem Land location of the festival posed a public health risk if an outbreak occurred.

+2022: PM attends

+At the 2022 Garma Festival, Anthony Albanese was the first Prime Minister of Australia to attend the festival in five years.
+After winning the 2022 election earlier that year, he had promised to hold a referendum on an Indigenous Voice to Parliament, so he was greeted with hope and excitement.
+Linda Burney, the Minister for Indigenous Australians, also attended, along with Pat Dodson.

+2023: Voice referendum announced

+At the 2023 Garma Festival, Anthony Albanese announced the Voice referendum to be held later that year.
+Other politicians who attended include Attorney-General Mark Dreyfus; Assistant Minister for Indigenous Health and Indigenous Australians Malarndirri McCarthy; Marion Scrymgour, MP for Lingiari; NT Chief Minister Natasha Fyles, and the independent member for Mulka in the NT legislative assembly, Yingiya Mark Guyula, an NT independent.
+The keynote address was given by cultural leader Mayatili Marika, and Linda Burney also addressed the corporate dinner.
+Opposition leader Peter Dutton declined his invitation to Garma.

+2024: "Fire, strength, renewal"

+After the 2023 referendum had failed to pass, Albanese was more subdued, and spoke about more practical measures he was planning, to empower Indigenous Australians economically.
+The new Indigenous Australians minister, NT Senator Malarndirri McCarthy, also attended.
+The theme of the festival was "Fire, strength, renewal" (Gurtha-Wuma Worrk-gu), and Djawa Yunupingu, chair of the Yothu Yindi Foundation (that hosts the festival), said that while the referendum question had been defeated, his people still looked to the future: "After the fire, when the rain comes it renews the land and new growth emerging".
+No Opposition members attended the festival.

 Features

-The word garma is a Yolngu word meaning "two-way learning process".
+The word garma is a Yolngu word referring to a ceremonial site for ritual circumcision, and by extension "any sacred ceremony held in camp".
+It has also been cited as meaning a "two-way learning process", or "a public ceremony embodying the meeting of fresh and saltwater".

 The festival has three main aims: